 With that in mind, I entered the Safeway and bought a roll.
 Fifty-nine cents for a clean slate - what a religion!
 Stepping back out into the grainy fog of a San Francisco afternoon, I hopped the L line towards the ocean.

 The sea looked angry.
 Rows of waves galloped towards the shore like horse-drawn chariots plunging into battle.
 Holding my roll like David held his rock, I vowed to tear it apart and submerge the pieces into the deep.
 I took off my shoes, rolled up my pant legs, marched into the water, and planted myself shin deep to contemplate my sins.
 There were many to reflect on: disloyalty, indolence, lust, misplaced lust, weak convictions, covetousness, taking my loved ones for granted, speaking ill of others, and more.
 Meditating on one at a time, I calculated its relative weight and ripped a piece of bread, its size corresponding to the gravity of the respective wrong.
 It felt freeing.

 The seagulls caught on quickly.
 A flock of them noticed my sins floating on the water, took to the air, swept down, and promptly devoured them.

-We should continue to throw bread at water on Tashlich.
+We should continue to throw bread (or stones) at water on Tashlich.
 Ritual, at its core, enables us to connect on a physical level with a spiritual idea, to guide our thoughts from the motion of the ritual itself to the teaching it embodies.
 As such, the ritual itself does not bring instant absolution of sins.
 To go beyond the annual exercise of thinking about the bad things we've done, we need to have the strength, the will, the determination, and the oneness of mind to swim into the darkness and sink our sins lower and lower until we know for certain they are lost forever.
-And then, gasping for air with pounding hearts, we will hopefully break above the surface, stronger, purer, wiser than before.
+And then, gasping for air with pounding hearts, we will hopefully break above the surface, stronger, purer, and wiser than before.